A Vision-Based Shared-Control Teleoperation Scheme for Controlling the Robotic Arm of a Four-Legged Robot: Introduction

-Camera-based interfaces offer a non-invasive, accessible alternative.
-Such systems eliminate the need for physical instrumentation and offer a cost-effective, hands-free setup.
+Camera-based interfaces provide a non-invasive and accessible alternative.
+Such systems eliminate the need for physical instrumentation, offering a cost-effective and hands-free setup.
 However, such interfaces also present implementation challenges.
 Monocular RGB cameras lack inherent depth information, complicating 3D pose estimation.
 The absence of direct depth information in monocular systems results in significantly reduced accuracy compared to RGB-D approaches, with studies showing that monocular depth estimation suffers from scale ambiguity~\cite{meuleman2020single, kwon2023cameras, zhou2023disambiguating} and drift over time, particularly affecting precision in dynamic manipulation tasks~\cite{farooq2022review, chen2024d4d}.
 Moreover, many vision solutions are limited to specific gestures for discrete actions or use complex pipelines that hinder real-time responsiveness and generalization~\cite{rubagotti2019semi, min2025semi}.
 RGB-D cameras, providing direct depth measurement, simplify 3D pose estimation for manipulator control and demonstrate superior accuracy compared to monocular approaches~\cite{cao2024aberration, kwon2023cameras}.

 In order to improve the robustness and applicability of human-machine interfaces, intelligent control systems can assist by partially automating task execution, reducing the overall complexity of the task, and lowering the user’s effort.
 Semi-autonomous systems are presented as an alternative to complex and counterintuitive manual systems, combining decoded user intentions with autonomous control modules.
 This work introduces a vision-based teleoperation shared-control framework designed to overcome the limitations outlined above, providing intuitive, real-time control of a quadruped's manipulator.
-Our system uses a depth camera for robust 3D perception and a streamlined hand pose estimation pipeline.
+Our system uses a depth camera for robust 3D perception to perform hand pose estimation.
 The proposed framework tracks the operator's wrist position for continuous end-effector control and recognizes distinct hand gestures for discrete commands, enabling natural, robust, and responsive arm teleoperation.
+The robot's arm follows the operator's wrist pose while continuously checking for collisions in order to ensure safe operation.